The Voice Brasil season 8

 The eighth season of The Voice Brasil, premieres on Rede Globo on July 30, 2019 in the 10:30 / 9:30 p.m.
 (BRT / AMT) slot immediately following the primetime telenovela A Dona do Pedaço.

 Ivete Sangalo, Lulu Santos and Michel Teló are joined by pop singer Iza, who replaced Carlinhos Brown, thus making it the first season to have two female coaches.
 With Brown's departure, Lulu serves as the last remaining coach from the show's inaugural season.

-Tony Gordon was announced the winner of the season on October 3, 2019, making him the third stolen artist to win in the show's history as well as the oldest winner in the entire The Voice franchise to date (at the age of 53).
+Tony Gordon was announced the winner of the season on October 3, 2019, making him the fourth stolen artist to win in the show's history after Samantha Ayara in the sixth season, Mylena Jardim in the fifth season, and Danilo Reis & Rafael in the third season, as well as the oldest winner in the entire The Voice franchise to date (at the age of 53).
 Gordon's victory also marks a fifth straight win for Michel Teló, who became the first coach in the world to win five consecutive times.